 Prescription drug abuse involves taking drugs that have been prescribed to another person, taking more drugs than you have been prescribed, or taking your prescribed drugs in a way other than you should — perhaps by chewing them when they should be swallowed.
 Individuals might abuse prescription drugs to get high, or because they are trying to stop feeling pain or to increase performance somehow.
+As a result of this behavior, a prescription drug addiction treatment program may be necessary to achieve recovery.

 - Opioids (OxyContin, codeine, Vicodin, Percocet)